Are You Ready?

 ...[T]he missionary character of contemporary catechesis and its ability to secure adherence to the faith on the part of catechumens and those to be catechized in a world in which religious sense is obscured must also be underlined: in this dynamic there is an acute awareness that catechesis must have a catechumenal style, as of integral formation rather than mere information; it must act in reality as a means of arousing true conversion.

 Parishioners who have been formed in an atmosphere where the kerygma is regularly re-visited, and which has an intentional process of discipling people at every turn, will be able to bring people to parishes that are fully equipped for the disciple-making process!
-To that end, the Office of New Evangelization offers training and mentoring for parish leadership teams to help them form an evangelistic strategy addressed first to the internal culture of the parish, and secondarily towards outreach.
-We have taken significant inspiration and guidance from an organization called The Evangelical Catholic.
+To that end, the Office of Evangelization and Missionary Discipleship offers training and mentoring for parish leadership teams to help them form an evangelistic strategy addressed first to the internal culture of the parish, and secondarily towards outreach.

-For more information about how it works, or for help getting started, please contact the Office of New Evangelization.
+For more information about how it works, or for help getting started, please contact the Office of Evangelization and Missionary Discipleship.
 Of course, this is not the only resource available.
 To see a menu of items that can support a culture of discipleship at each stage of the formative journey, pdf click HERE.
 (976 KB)

 Is it just a Matter of Better Planning?